hudsonbrendon/pyeventick/README.md

 ```
 ## Event

-To get the data of just one event, use
+To get the data of just one event, use it
 ```python
 >>> eventick.event(event_id)
 ```